Tenjin (kami): Sugawara no Michizane

 In Japanese history, Sugawara no Michizane rose high in the government of the country in the late 9th century, but at the beginning of the 10th century, he fell victim to the plots of a rival, a member of the Fujiwara clan, and was demoted and exiled to Kyushu.
 He died in exile in 903.
+Michizane had been one of the leading scholars and poets of his age, having taken part in revising the Sandai Jitsuroku and the Ruiju Kokushi and authored the Kanke Bunsō; in 901, under Emperor Daigo, he was demoted from Minister of the Right to deputy governor-general at Dazaifu in Kyushu, where he died two years later.
+In the years that followed, a series of misfortunes struck the capital: the death of Crown Prince Yasuakira in 923 was already widely attributed to Michizane's vengeful spirit (goryō), prompting the court to posthumously restore his offices and rank; the death of Prince Yoshiyori followed in 925.
 On July 21, 930, the capital city was struck by heavy rain and lightning, and many of the leading Fujiwara died, while fires caused by lightning and floods destroyed many of their residences.
 The court of the Emperor drew the conclusion that the disturbances were caused by Michizane's vengeful spirit (怨霊, onryō), and, to placate it, the Emperor restored all Michizane's offices, burned the official order of exile, and ordered that the poet be worshiped under the name Tenjin, which means sky deity.
-A shrine was established at Kitano; it was the first rank of official shrines, supported directly by the government.
+The identification of Michizane's spirit with the tenjin grew increasingly widespread through a series of oracular pronouncements (takusen).
+The resulting cult, Tenjin Shinkō, combined elements of the older tenjin raijin, a thunder and weather deity already venerated before Michizane's death, to whom Emperor Kanmu himself had prayed at Katano, and still worshipped independently of Michizane at the Kita-Shirakawa Gūsha shrine, with Michizane's own goryō and the Buddhist role of gohōjin, protector of the Dharma.A shrine was established at Kitano; it was the first rank of official shrines, supported directly by the government.